 Priority reactor cattle are defined as:

 - cattle in the last two months of gestation (but not within the last 28 days, as these animals cannot be transported)

 - all animals under six months of age

 - any animals considered more physiologically at risk e.g. recent caesarean section or post-calving complications

 Any priority reactor cattle fit to travel will still be taken to the nearest available APHA contracted slaughterhouse.
-Due to the COVID-19 outbreak, these are temporarily limited to Beesons (Crewe), Cig Calon (South Wales), F Redfern & Sons (Derbyshire), PJ Kings (Gloucester), Stillmans (Taunton), Trevarthen (Cornwall) and TG Sargeant & Sons (Uttoxeter) until further notice (see question above).
+Due to the COVID-19 outbreak, these are temporarily limited to five slaughterhouses; Beesons (Crewe), Cig Calon (South Wales), F Redfern & Sons (Derbyshire), PJ Kings (Gloucester), Stillmans (Taunton), Trevarthen (Cornwall) and TG Sargeant & Sons (Uttoxeter) until further notice (see question above).
 As long as priority reactor cattle are fit to travel and their specific welfare needs are met, they can still be transported to the slaughterhouse.
 If any reactor cattle (not just priority reactors) are unfit to travel then APHA will arrange for on-farm slaughter as per normal procedures.